 2024 alberta sport recognition award Winners

-The 2024 Alberta Sport Recognition Awards were presented in Red Deer on June 7, 2025 in conjunction with the Alberta Sports Hall of Fame Class of 2025 Induction Ceremony.
+The 2024 Alberta Sport Recognition Awards will be presented in Red Deer on June 7, 2025 in conjunction with the Alberta Sports Hall of Fame Class of 2025 Induction Ceremony.

 Junior Male Athlete of the Year